 If your choice is to stuff the turkey, then follow the US Department of Agriculture advice, including:

 - Avoid cross-contamination by not doing the stuffing in advance (once you stuff your bird, go ahead and roast it.)

 - Facilitate the cooking process by stuffing your turkey loose.

 - Use a meat thermometer to make sure both the turkey and stuffing are properly cooked.
 The temperature must reach 165°F.

 If you decide not to stuff your turkey, fill it with a couple of apples and onions, so it keeps its form during the roasting process.
 Once the turkey is done, discard the apples and onions.

 Bacon-Wrapped Roasted Turkey Recipe

 Trust me, this is the easiest turkey recipe ever.
-To make it, you will a couple of kitchen utensils you can easily find online through my Amazon Affiliate Program, including:
+To make it, you will a couple of kitchen utensils, including:

 Bacon-Wrapped Roasted Turkey